Updating the Store

 updateQueries lets you update your UI based on the result of a mutation.
 To re-emphasize: most of the time, your UI will update automatically based on mutation results, as long as the object IDs in the result match up with the IDs you already have in your store.
 See the

-However, if you are removing or adding items to a list with a mutation or can’t assign object identifiers to some of your objects, you’ll have to use
+However, if you are removing or adding items to a list with a mutation or can’t assign object identifiers to the relevant objects, you’ll have to use

 updateQueries to make sure that your UI reflects the change correctly.

-comments table in SQL).
-The original query that fetched the comments for the list doesn’t know about this new comment yet, so Apollo can’t automatically add it to the list for us.
-So we’ll use
+comments table in SQL–so the server can’t really tell us exactly where to put the result.
+The original query that fetched the comments for the list also doesn’t know about this new comment yet, so Apollo can’t automatically add it to the list for us.

-updateQueries to make sure that query result is updated, which will update Apollo’s normalized store.
+updateQueries to make sure that query result is updated, which will also update Apollo’s normalized store to make everything remain consistent.

 If you’re familiar with Redux, think of the